ericsandbling/openApiary/beeHive/hiveDesign/README.md

 This section shall detail input requirements identified for the _Bee Hive_.

-## Features
+## Road Map

-This section shall establish a comprehensive list of features included in the Bee Hive.
+This section shall establish a comprehensive list of features included in or planned for the Bee Hive.
 The features in this section shall constitute the intended tools used to accomplish the goals and objectives set forth in the [Executive Summary](#executive-summary) section of this document.

 ### Overview (list)